 The power company provides an online gauge for this river, and announce what flows are predicted to be when a release is to happen (via email - you have to sign up for the release to get this information).
 The definitive gauge for the Box is the visual staff gauge at put in bridge.
 0.5 m is low, and 0.75 m is high.
 This corresponds to a range of approximately 15-28 cms on the online gauge.
 It is doable at higher levels, but this is not recommended unless you are familiar with the run.

 The Box Canyon comes out swinging.
 Upstream of the bridge there is a wide ledge called Last Tango that marks the end of the Mine/Mini-Mine section of the Ashlu.
-Below the bridge is a 25-30 waterfall called 50/50 that marks the start of the canyon - it gets run all the time but it's not without several unpleasant consequences.
+Below the bridge is a 25-30 waterfall called 50/50 at the start of the canyon - it gets run all the time but it's not without several unpleasant consequences.
 You can start below this by taking a river left trail to where you can climb down to a granite platform that is next to the water.

 The section below 50/50 deserves a scout from the canyon rim if you don't have a guide - there is an easy-to-follow trail along river left.
 The trail ends at Triple Drop, a multi-move rapid that can't be scouted or portaged at river level.
 Below Triple Drop things open up a bit until the canyon ends in a wide gravel bed.
 The second part of the canyon starts with a long entrance rapid followed by a double 10 footer and then a rapid that is easiest dealt with along the left side.
 You'll know you've reached the take out when you pull up to a huge horizon line.
 This is the start of section between the Box and the Bottom Mile that rarely gets run.

 Enjoy this slice of BC splendor.
 Be careful and have fun!Greg Dashper at 50-50.